PhD Handbook

 Readings & Investigations (SW 875)

-SW 875 Readings and Investigations, if taken under the tutelage of a member of the Graduate Faculty, meets the program requirement for elective hours and can be taken during the summer term.
-The course topic must meet the required outline criteria in Appendix III (in the KUSSW PhD Students Team) and the following conditions:
+SW 875 Readings and Investigations (R&I), if taken under the tutelage of a member of the Graduate Faculty, meets the program requirement for elective hours and can be taken during the summer term.
+The course topic must meet the required outline criteria (see Appendix 3 in the SSW PhD Students Teams Site) and the following conditions:

-1. Advances the student’s knowledge of a substantive area related to developing the required competencies to complete Integrative Paper, dissertation study, and/or research competency for the dissertation study.
+- Advances the student’s knowledge of a substantive area or methodology related to developing the required competencies to complete Integrative Paper, Dissertation.

 All R&I SW 875 proposals must be submitted to the Program Director for final approval after (1) preliminary discussion between the student, Academic Advisor, and instructor; (2) completion of the written proposal; and (3) approval by the instructor of the proposal in its final form, as indicated by signature on the proposal.

 The Program Director must approve the completed SW 875 proposal prior to the student’s enrollment in the course.
 If approved, the Program Director will sign a copy of the proposal provided by the student and return it to the student.
-The student must make copies of signed approved proposal and distribute to the instructor, Academic Advisor, and PhD Program Office for filing in the student’s record.
+The student must share copies of the signed approved proposal with the instructor, Academic Advisor, and PhD Program Office for filing in the student’s record.

 Special Summer Readings and Investigations (SW 998)